MazeWave/Vanilla-Raytraced/README.md

 </p>

 **Vanilla Raytraced** adds PBR resources to Minecraft.
-It provides reflections, roughness, emissive light to your world while maintaining the vanilla look of Minecraft.
+It provides reflections, roughness and emissive light to your world while maintaining the vanilla look of Minecraft.

-> **This resource pack only works on NVIDIA RTX cards.**
+> **This resource pack only works on cards compatible with RTX.**
-> This version of the pack is still in early developpement.
-You can deal with bugs while playing the game.
+> If you encounter bugs while using this pack, please open an issue

 ## Compatible addons